The AeroPel Nanocomposite Protective Layer (NPL), APC400 Ice Protection Series, is a breakthrough solution for the aviation industry

-The AeroPelTM APC400 Ice Protection Series provides a superhydrophobic Nanocomposite Protective Layer (NPL) designed to repel water, limit ice nucleation, and minimize snow accumulation.
-Ice protection NPL is stable under extreme UV and ozone exposure.
+The AeroPelTM APC400 Ice Protection Series is designed to repel water, limit ice nucleation, and minimize snow accumulation.
+Ice protection NPL is stable under extreme UV and zone exposure.

-The APC 400 Series NPL was developed specifically for aviation applications, ice protection NPL uses proprietary nanotechnology to create a super-hydrophobic surface on existing substrates that can repel water and drastically minimize ice buildup.
+Developed specifically for aviation applications, ice protection NPL uses proprietary nanotechnology to create a super-hydrophobic surface on existing substrates that can repel water and drastically minimize ice buildup.
+The US Army CRREL was able to measure a value of 0.71 psi (5.1. kPa) for ice adhesion strength, the lowest value ever recorded.
 In addition, ice protection NPL provides excellent corrosion protection for the substrate preventing direct exposure to the environment.

-Potentially, ice protection NPL may eliminate the traditional aircraft de-icing process in cold weather operations.
-With the surface having an ultra-low ice adhesion strength, a more environmental-friendly process such as high pressure air or water may be used to displace any ice and snow instead of harmful chemicals.
+Ice protection NPL may potentially make the traditional de-icing process obsolete in cold weather operations.
+With the ultra-low ice adhesion strength, any accumulation of ice and snow could easily be removed using high pressure air or water eliminating harmful chemicals.